21368 customer reviews

 • A fine wine from Reignac, established in 1996.
 Like a grand cru, it is produced from low yields: approximately 35 hectoliters per hectare, or one bottle per vine

 • Le Balthus was established in 2002.
-In 2009, Le Balthus ranked second, behind the renowned Château l'Angélus, in a blind tasting organized by members of the European Grand Jury.
+In 2009, Le Balthus ranked second, behind the famous Château l'Angélus, in a blind tasting organized by members of the European Grand Jury.
 A refined and elegant wine with aromas of black fruit

 From grape selection to winemaking

 The harvest takes place in September, following a green harvest in July.
-The grapes are placed in a sugar bath, known as a densimetric bath, which allows for the selection of those with sufficient sugar content.
+The grapes are placed in a sugar bath—known as a densimetric bath—which allows for the selection of those with sufficient sugar content.
 They are then sorted by hand to ensure that only whole grapes are retained.Winemaking

 The vineyard planted with white grape varieties covers 3.5 hectares.The grape varieties used are as follows: